Taos, New Mexico, USA travel guide

 Frequently Asked Questions

-What's the best time of year for this outdoor adventure trip?
+What's the best time of year for outdoor adventures in Taos?

-What kind of gear should I pack for this trip?
+What kind of gear should I pack for an outdoor adventure trip to Taos?

 What's the best way to get around Taos and the surrounding areas?